 - Wi-Fi and LTE versions

 The hardware story for the new Galaxy Tab starts with Qualcomm Snapdragon 835.
-This might be 2017's hardware, but there's still plenty of power in it, offering performance close to the newer Snapdragon 845 that's in so many leading smartphones.
+This might be 2017's hardware, but there's still plenty of power in it, offering performance close to the newer Snapdragon 845 that's in so many leading smartphones for 2018.

-Then we come to the all-important display.
-The 16:10 means that his tablet feels right when it's in landscape, watching movies without huge black bars top and bottom.
-It lends the Tab S4 a laptop-like feel when docked on the keyboard – and that's how Samsung thinks you're going to be using this device.
+The 16:10 aspect ratio of the display means this tablet feels just right when it's in landscape orientation, ensuring you can watch movies without huge black bars top and bottom.
+It lends the Tab S4 a laptop-like feel when docked on the keyboard – and that's clearly how Samsung thinks you're going to be using this device.